mcetin-data/stock-validation-framework/docs/lessons_learned.md

 **What Happened:**
 - Aggregated stock by `barcode + STOREID`
 - Differences mysteriously canceled out at aggregate level
-- Root cause: Same barcode existed in both JBC and GF entities
+- Root cause: Same barcode existed in both Company A and Company B entities
-- Opposite-signed quantities canceled each other (JBC: +100, GF: -100 = 0)
+- Opposite-signed quantities canceled each other (Company A: +100, Company B: -100 = 0)

 **Solution:**
 ```sql